Azure/fta-architecturalreview/articles/introduction.md

 * Manageability and Supportability
 * Development, Testing and Deployment (DevOps)

-### Discovery, if the customer has no documentation that follows the below pattern, then use a whiteboard to map out:
+### Discovery, if the reviewee has no documentation that follows the below pattern, then use a whiteboard to map out:

 * The major components of the solution architecture.
 * Note down dependencies for these major components (These can be subtle.
 For example, dependencies relating to security or identity such as Active Directory for Infrastructure as a Service (IaaS) solutions or third-party services such as a payment provider or e-mail messaging service.